Iraqi Parliament Fails To Elect New Speaker

-(MENAFN- Nam News Network) BAGHDAD, May 19 (NNN-NINA) – The Iraqi parliament failed yesterday, to elect a new speaker, due to wrangling between parliamentary political blocs.
+(MENAFN- IANS) Baghdad, May 19 (IANS) The Iraqi parliament failed to elect a new Speaker on Saturday due to wrangling between parliamentary political blocs.

-The parliament's Acting Speaker, Mohsen al-Mandalawi, adjourned the session until further notice, after the third round of voting ended in failure.
+The parliament's Acting Speaker Mohsen al-Mandalawi adjourned the session until further notice, after the third round of voting ended in failure, Xinhua news agency reported.

-According to a statement by its media office, parliament first convened to hold a second direct ballot, which showed Salim al-Eisawi came first with 158 votes, followed by former speaker Mahmoud al-Mashhadani with 137 votes.
+According to a statement by its media office, the parliament first convened to hold a second direct ballot, which showed Salim al-Eisawi came first with 158 votes, followed by former Speaker Mahmoud al-Mashhadani with 137 votes.

-The second round of voting came after parliament failed in the first round, on Jan 14, to elect a new speaker.
+The second round of voting came after the parliament failed in the first round on January 14 to elect a new Speaker.

-As no candidate met the election criteria in the second round, parliament had to proceed with a third round of voting.
-But, shortly after the lawmakers entered the hall, a fight broke out among them, prompting al-Mandalawi to adjourn the session.– NNN-NINA
+As no candidate met the election criteria in the second round, the parliament had to proceed with a third round of voting.
+But, shortly after the lawmakers entered the hall, a fight broke out among them, prompting al-Mandalawi to adjourn the session.

 Legal Disclaimer: